 Photo by Elena Chochkova

 Saint Theodosius loved the Lord so deeply, he wanted to spend all his time alone with Him.
-He tried to be a hermit (a monk who lived all by himself), but he was so wise and holy, many others came to learn from him.
+He tried to be a hermit (a religious person who lives all by himself), but he was so wise and holy, many others came to learn from him.
 So he started a monastery.
 But being around so many people who admired him was troubling for Saint Theodosius.
 He went up a mountain to live in a cave.
 He would tie himself upright with a rope so that he could stand in prayer all night, even if he fell asleep.

 Saint Theodosius had a very humble life.
 In fact, he ate only dates, carobs, veggies and beans, and just a little of these things, because he was really only hungry for God.
 Here’s a quick recipe that will give you an idea of how Saint Theodosius ate.